Apps Mission Analysis Data Resources About

 Everyone agrees critical thinking is paramount, but it doesn’t appear evident in political partisans, science deniers, and conspiracy theorists.
 They have access to all the same information, but they lack the skills to distinguish fact from misinformation, all while claiming they are the true critical thinkers.

-Schools often highlight critical thinking as one of their highest goals.
-But the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS) are very sparse about critical thinking.
-Furthermore, data below shows critical thinking skills get very little instruction time, even by well meaning teachers.
+Most schools cite critical thinking as one of their highest goals.
+But the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS) have relatively few requirements for the fundamental skills of critical thinking.
+Consequently, the data below shows critical thinking skills get very little instruction time.

-“Critical thinking” is a rather abstract goal with a broad definition, so the first step is to clarify the definition and identify specific teachable skills:
+“Critical thinking” is a very abstract goal with a broad definition, so first let’s clarify the meaning, then break it down to more specific concrete skills.

 Critical Thinking